cenit-io/eCapi/docs/user-guide/connected-integrations.md

 </div>

 ### View categories
-Shows the categories loaded by the OMNA application and the update date and time.
+Shows the categories loaded by the CenitIO eCommerce Application and the update date and time.

 ### View brands
-Shows the brands loaded by the OMNA application and the update date and time.
+Shows the brands loaded by the CenitIO eCommerce Application and the update date and time.

 ### Authorize
-In order for OMNA to work with the connected integration, you have to authorize it on the selected channel.
+In order for CenitIO eCommerce to work with the connected integration, you have to authorize it on the selected channel.
 This option will send you to sign in to your account of the channel of your choice.

 ### Unauthorize
-This option revokes OMNA authorization on the connected integration.
+This option revokes CenitIO eCommerce authorization on the connected integration.